 About Arques Castle

+In 1575, the castle was besieged by Protestants and only the keep managed to resist the assault.
 By the start of the French Revolution the castle had fallen into ruin.
-It was sold as a national asset and subsequently suffered severe damage.
+Arques Castle was sold as a national asset and subsequently suffered severe damage.

-The square keep, 25 m high, is a work of military architecture inspired by castles in the Ile de France.
-It has four levels served by a spiral staircase.
-The various rooms were constructed with extreme care.
-The top floor was given over to the defence of the castle.
+Numerous buildings must have existed the length of the enceinte, including two well-preserved residential towers that remain.
+The square keep, 25 metres high, is a work of military architecture inspired by castles in the Ile de France surrounding Paris.
+Arques Castle resultantly has four levels served by a spiral staircase with the top floor given over to the defence of the castle.